cunnie/writings/i_am_become_forever.md

 episode had a dreamlike quality, and maybe Tyrion wasn't real, or maybe he was real but was paranoid about General Gates.
 She wasn't sure.

-"Last night I dreamed I was playing _Für Elise_," said Julia.
-"I dreamt I was playing a very, very complicated version."
+"Last night I dreamt I played _Für Elise_," said Julia.
+"I dreamt I  played a very, very complicated version."

 "Thank you, Julia, that is what I needed to know."